KeyWeeUsr/mermaid-docker-mode/README.md

 `xviewer`) and can be changed to any other binary or set to render within Emacs itself via inserting an image into a new buffer.

-In order yo use Podman instead of Docker as container engine, set it as follows:
+In order to use Podman instead of Docker as container engine, set it as follows:

 ```
 (setq-default mermaid-docker-engine "podman")